vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 story about Syamantaka jewel Sins (ten)-Vide pp. 90-91 above under Daśaharā and KR 188

 (quoting Bhav.).
-Sitalāṣaṣthi-on M. śu.
+Sitalāṣaṣṭhi-on M. śu.
 6 in Bengal; Sitalāsaptami in Gujarat

 on Srāvapa kr.
-8 ; Sitalāstami in North India on Phā. kr.
+8 ; Sitalāṣṭami in North India on Phā. kr.
 8. Sitāpājā-(1) Sītā means cultivated land' as in Kautilya set

 out in H. of Dh, vol. III. p.
 147 n.
 186. KR 518 (quoting Brah.) says the earth was measured on Phā. kr.
 8th by the sons of Daksa urged by Nārada; therefore gods and pitrs desire śrāddha on that day with apūpas; (2) worship of Sitā, wife of Rāma, who was born on Phā. śu.
 8; KR 526